edgeworx/docs/content/en/docs/cloud/apps/registries.md

 3   gcr.io  _json_key  s3g9gxfxpixcelledgeproject1@api.edgeworx.io  False
 ```

-If you want to check all of the settings on the entry, you can run `edgectl registry list` again and verify that everything is set correctly
+If you want to check all of the settings on the entry, you can run `edgectl registry list` again and
+verify that everything is set correctly.

 ## Registry Example

-To use the registry to deploy an example, just add the `registry` keyword with the registry `id` to the `images` section of the `microservice` definition in the YAML file of the application being deployed to a node
+To use the registry to deploy an example, just add the `registry` keyword with the registry `id` to
+the `images` section of the `microservice` definition in the YAML file of the application being
+deployed to a node.

 ```
 kind: Application